VAlgoLang/VAlgoLang/README.md

 ## VAlgoLang

-VAlgoLang is a domain specific language using [Manim](https://github.com/3b1b/manim) to create animations for data structures and algorithms.
+VAlgoLang (formerly known as ManimDSL) is a domain specific language using [Manim](https://github.com/3b1b/manim) to create animations for data structures and algorithms.

 ## Table of Contents: